saifshahriar/dwm-saif/README.md

 - Custom height for bar.
 - `Gaplessgrid` layout, but with gaps.
 - Toggle minimize.
 - No border when a window is minimized (can change the behaviour from the config).

 ### More to come?
-- Maybe a `lua` config file.
+- [ ] Maybe a `lua` config file.
 Not too crazy like `awesomewm`.
 I am not sure.
 Heh.
+- [ ] Combinations of `alttagsdecoration`, `underline tags`, and `rainbow` tags and the ability to turn them on/off from the config.

 ## Requirements
 - In order to build dwm you need the Xlib header files.